FormidableLabs/formideploy/README.md

     * * **Add `AWS_ACCESS_KEY_ID`**
     * * **Add `AWS_SECRET_ACCESS_KEY`**

-**Travis**: For Travis CI users, enhance the staging `jobs.include` task with a `deploy` entry take the same build and deploy it to production.
+**Travis**: For Travis CI users, enhance the previous staging `jobs.include` task we created above with a `deploy` entry to take the same build and deploy it to production.
 Here's an example:

 ```yml
 jobs: